Lee Iacocca: Politics

 In his 2007 book, Where Have All the Leaders Gone?, Iacocca described how he considered running for president in 1988 and was in the planning stages of a campaign with the slogan "I Like I", before ultimately being talked out of it by his friend Tip O'Neill.

 Pennsylvania Governor Bob Casey discussed with Iacocca an appointment to the U.S. Senate in 1991 after the death of Senator John Heinz, but Iacocca declined.

 Politically, Iacocca supported the Republican Party candidate George W. Bush in the 2000 U.S. presidential election.
 In the 2004 U.S. presidential election, he endorsed Bush's Democratic Party opponent, John Kerry.
 In the 2006 Michigan gubernatorial election, Iacocca appeared in televised political ads endorsing Republican candidate Dick DeVos, who lost.
-Iacocca endorsed New Mexico governor Bill Richardson for President in the 2008 U.S. presidential election.
+Iacocca endorsed New Mexico governor Bill Richardson for president in the 2008 U.S. presidential election.
 In the 2012 U.S. presidential election, he endorsed Mitt Romney for president.

-On December 3, 2007, Iacocca launched a website to encourage open dialogue about the challenges of contemporary society.
-He introduced topics such as health care costs, and the United States' lag in developing alternative energy sources and hybrid vehicles.
-The site also promotes his book Where Have All the Leaders Gone.
-It provides an interactive means for users to rate presidential candidates by the qualities Iacocca believes they should possess: curiosity, creativity, communication, character, courage, conviction, charisma, competence and common sense.